-Enterprise-class web sites receive a large amount of traffic, from both registered and anonymous users.
-This traffic consists of many click streams, which are defined as collections of hits (requests) from a specific user during a specific session.
-Data warehouses are built to store and help analyze these click streams to provide companies with valuable insights into the behavior their customers.
+Activities at enterprise-class web sites, as well as other web sites, are usually recorded via web logs.
+Collected logs consist of records from many click streams, which are defined as collections of hits (requests) from a specific user during a specific session.
+Using web logs is the most common way of collecting click stream data at this time.
+Thus data warehouses are built based on the crucial data extracted from web logs.
 This article proposes a parallel sequence mining algorithm, webSPADE, to analyze the click streams found in site web logs.
 In this process, raw web logs are first cleaned and inserted into a data warehouse.
-The click streams are then mined by webSPADE, the proposed algorithm that uses one full scan and several partial scans of the data.
+The click streams are then mined by webSPADE, the proposed algorithm, which uses one full scan and several partial scans of the data.
 An innovative web-based front-end is used for visualizing and querying the sequence mining results.
-Based on relational database technology, this analysis technique enables the analysis of very large amounts of data in a short amount of time.
-Thus, an analysis of monthly data can be performed quickly and easily, as shown by the algorithm run-times reported in this paper.
-The webSPADE algorithm is currently in use at Verizon to analyze the daily traffic of the Verizon.com web site.
+By utilizing relational database technology, this analysis technique enables the analysis of very large amounts of data in a short amount of time.